-- To activate Scaling, do one of the following: - Choose View > Scale Video. - Click the Scaling button et al. - To exit this mode and return the target window to its previous size, deselect Scale Video on the View menu or click the Scaling button once again.
+To activate Scaling, do one of the following:

+- Choose View > Scale Video.

+- Click the Scaling button on the toolbar.

+- To exit this mode and return the target window to its previous size, deselect Scale Video on the View menu or click the Scaling button once again.